Travel Baseball 101: Everything You Need To Know

 When I think about travel baseball, I don't think of it as being seasonal.
 Some teams will have their regular season in the spring, and some even play in the fall.

-During the winter, especially in the Northeast, my son's team had bi-weekly practices in one of the local indoor facilities where they could train.
+During the winter, especially in the Northeast, my son's team had weekly practices in one of the local indoor facilities where they could train.
 This allowed the team to build chemistry while also keeping them fresh.
 Travel baseball will allow you to practice all year round if you want to while you play other sports.

 How Is Travel Baseball Organized?